New constructions of pseudorandom codes

 \item Few false positives: the soundness property guarantees that for any fixed human generated text $z_1 \dots z_n$, with overwhelming probability, the decoding algorithm will not flag it as a corrupted codeword (and thus watermarked text). \end{enumerate}

 In this work, we are concerned with new constructions of pseudorandom codes.
-The assumptions required for the construction of pseudorandom codes in \cite{christ2024pseudorandom} are relatively strong (see \cref{subsec: revisit}), and were subsequently weakened in the case of secret-key PRCs to the existence of a local weak pseudorandom function family. \cite{golowich2024editdistancerobustwatermarks}.
+The assumptions required for the construction of pseudorandom codes in \cite{christ2024pseudorandom} are relatively strong (see \cref{subsec: revisit}), and were subsequently weakened in the case of secret-key PRCs to the existence of a local weak pseudorandom function family~\cite{golowich2024editdistancerobustwatermarks}.

-We restrict ourselves to constructing zero-bit PRCs (the encoded message is always ``1'', see \cref{def: zero-bit}) which are robust to all channels which introduce errors at a rate of $1/2-\varepsilon$ (for constant $\varepsilon$). \cite{christ2024pseudorandom} show how to bootstrap such constructions into constant rate PRCs (see \cref{def: rate}).
-Furthermore, \cite{christ2024pseudorandom, golowich2024editdistancerobustwatermarks} show how to bootstrap such constructions into codes which are robust to types of errors other than just substitution errors.
+We restrict ourselves to constructing zero-bit PRCs (the encoded message is always ``1'', see \cref{def: zero-bit}) which are robust to all channels which introduce errors at a rate of $1/2-\varepsilon$ (for constant $\varepsilon$).
+As shown in~\cite{christ2024pseudorandom}, such constructions can be bootstrapped into constant rate PRCs (see \cref{def: rate}).
+Furthermore, \cite{christ2024pseudorandom, golowich2024editdistancerobustwatermarks} show how to bootstrap such constructions into codes which are robust to other types of errors than just substitution errors.